When I hear people say “target market” to refer to people we want to attract, it grates on me.

-- We need to focus on client attraction, so we should use words that match that.
+- We need to focus on client attraction with generosity of spirit, so we should use words that match that.

 - Words effect our subconscious mind which tells our brain to do push marketing, even if we think we are not pushy.

-“Ideal client” or “ideal customer” makes much more sense than “target market.”
-When you use that wording, your brain will conjure up images of a happy match between you and your customers.
+When you use more heart-centered wording, your brain will conjure up images of a happy match between you and your customers.
 It’s about resonance.
 And client attraction.

-When you envision your ideal customer, you’ll be more likely to find out what they want and provide just that.
+When you envision your ideal client, you’ll be more likely to find out what they want and provide just that.
 No pushing required.

 No one has to be pushed or targeted.

 This idea of client attraction replacing pushy sales is not new.
 The best marketers are all advising that mindset as what works today.

 It works and it makes our heart happy.
 But our “target” wording has not caught up.

 - Let’s stop targeting (pushing) in words and action.
 Stop saying “target market.”
 [Tweet that]